AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 // #acr("BP") is carried out by the sum-product algorithm.@robotweb@gbpplanner@gbp-visual-introduction

+Inference on a factor graph is achieved by passing messages between the variables and factors. @fig.message-passing visualises the two major steps; #iteration.variable and #iteration.factor, each with two sub-steps; an internal update, and a message passing step.

-The process of performing inference#note.wording[] on a factor graph is done by passing messages between the variables and factors. @fig.message-passing visualises the two major steps; #iteration.variable and #iteration.factor, each with two sub-steps; an internal update, and a message passing step.
+// The process of performing inference#note.wording[] on a factor graph is done by passing messages between the variables and factors. @fig.message-passing visualises the two major steps; #iteration.variable and #iteration.factor, each with two sub-steps; an internal update, and a message passing step.

 #gridx(
   columns: (2em, 1fr, 4em, 1fr),